IHC gives Imran one more chance to offer ‘well-considered’ response in contempt case

 Before the hearing commenced, PTI leader Babar Awan and his son were asked to leave the courtroom as their names were not presented in the list of approved attendees, the Dawn.com correspondent at the IHC said.

-When the proceedings began, IHC CJ referred to a reply submitted by Imran to the court a day ago and said he was not expecting the “reply that was read out”.
+When the proceedings began, the IHC CJ referred to a reply submitted by Imran to the court a day ago, in which the former premier offered to take back his controversial remarks, and said he was not expecting the “reply that was read out”.

 Addressing Imran’s lawyer, he added, “Hamid Khan, you are not just Imran Khan’s counsel but also an aide to the court.